Ocaliva: Serious Liver Injury

 - Hepatic Necrosis

-We are currently investigating cases of these serious side effects in patients who used Ocaliva as possible drug injury lawsuits against the responsible drug company — and not your doctor.
+We are currently investigating cases of these Ocaliva side effects as possible drug injury lawsuits filed for patients against the responsible drug company — and not your doctor.

 We encourage you to submit a Drug Injury Law Case Review – it is free, confidential, and there is no obligation.
 Or, if you prefer, call our toll-free number, (800) 426-9535, to speak directly to attorney Tom Lamb about a possible drug injury case.
 Either way, you will get Mr. Lamb’s impressions — not an intake person, a paralegal, nor some other lawyer — about your case based on his many years of experience.

 In our last article, we reported on the current FDA investigation of an Ocaliva safety signal which, although it began in May 2020, only became public knowledge in October.
 The best we can tell, it is a possible Ocaliva liver toxicity issue that is the subject of this Ocaliva FDA investigation.